Professor T. (Belgian TV series): Production

 Although the series is set in Antwerp, scenes were also shot at the old courthouse in Koophandelsplein in Ghent, and in season 3 also in the dome prison of Breda and at the recreation complex of De Gavers (Geraardsbergen).

 Release

 In the UK, all three seasons were available on Channel 4's catchup service All 4, as part of its Walter Presents strand from the end of 2018.
 In the US, the first season began to air May 2, 2019, on PBS stations and became available as part of the PBS Passport program.

 Remakes

 The series was remade in Germany with the same title, Professor T. There is a French remake as well, called Prof T. There is also a Czech remake.

-In 2021 a six-part UK series also named Professor T. was shown on Britbox and ITV.
+In 2021, a UK remake also named Professor T. debuted on Britbox and ITV.
 It premiered in the US on PBS on July 25, 2021.